What Is Cancer?

 Every cell has a central part called the nucleus, which contains the genetic material inherited from parents.
 The nucleus tells each cell how to operate.
 All the information that is needed to make a human being is contained in the nucleus of every cell, in a molecule called deoxyribonucleic acid (DNA).
 DNA is contained within chromosomes.
 Humans have 46 chromosomes.
 Each chromosome is made up of genes which provide specific orders to the cell.

 The human embryo before birth is made up of only a handful of cells.
 These cells divide and multiply in the small embryo and gradually become more specialised until they form structures such as bone and the heart.
 After this, each cell divides and produces more of its own kind in a controlled way until the baby is born.
 The process of cells dividing and multiplying continues throughout life in order to replace old cells that have been damaged through wear or injury.
 Some cells such as skin and bone marrow can do this very quickly; others such as nerve and muscle do it slowly.

 You can see that the making of a human being is very complex and it is not surprising that things can go wrong from time to time.

-Cancer develops when a cell in the body, for some as yet unknown reason, starts to divide and multiply without the normal control.
+Cancer develops when a cell in the body starts to divide and multiply without the normal control.
 A mistake in the cancer cell's genes tells the cell to grow, divide and multiply.
 Millions of cancer cells can grow from one cancer cell.

 What are the most common types of childhood cancer?